JamesPrice215/Lesson03CalcApp/README.md

 To run the unit tests, enter 'python -m unittest calctest.py' into the shell.

 ![image](https://github.com/user-attachments/assets/b4c52458-5ae3-43ad-9874-5cbd27897756)

 The code makes use of the in built Python unittest module.
 It checks the results of a number of calculations, as well as dividing by zero.
+If all tests pass "OK" is returned.